Frequently Asked Questions about the American Rescue Plan and the ACA Marketplace

 The American Rescue Plan offers increased savings and lower costs for many people who buy health insurance directly through the ACA Marketplace.

-Starting April 1, 2021, consumers enrolling in ACA Marketplace coverage through getcoveredillinois.gov and HealthCare.gov are eligible to receive increased tax credits to reduce their insurance premiums.
+Consumers enrolling in ACA Marketplace coverage through getcoveredillinois.gov and HealthCare.gov are eligible to receive increased tax credits to reduce their insurance premiums.
+These increased tax credits will continue through the end of 2022.

 President Biden signed the American Rescue Plan Act of 2021 (ARP) into law on March 11, 2021.
 The $1.9 trillion economic stimulus bill builds upon many of the measures of the CARES Act and gives more people access to affordable health insurance through the ACA Marketplace by increasing eligibility for financial assistance to help pay for coverage.

-Starting April 1, 2021, consumers enrolling in the ACA Marketplace through getcoveredillinois.gov and Healthcare.gov can take advantage of the increased savings and lower costs from premium tax credits.
+Consumers enrolling in the ACA Marketplace through getcoveredillinois.gov and Healthcare.gov can take advantage of the increased savings and lower costs from premium tax credits.
 If you already have an ACA Marketplace, you’re also eligible to receive the increased tax credits to reduce your premiums.
-The premium tax credits are for coverage years beginning in 2021 and 2022.
+The premium tax credits will continue through the end of 2022.

 Consumers who are already paying low or no premiums may find plans with more generous cost-sharing and lower out-of-pocket costs.